 Following her mother’s death in 1947, Agnes George De Mille donated many items and historical material from her family’s collection to the Henry George School of Social Science in Philadelphia and New York.
-Agnes George De Mille played an essential role raising money and support for the in initial restoration of the Henry George Birthplace in 1957.
+Agnes George De Mille played an essential role raising money and support for the in initial restoration of Henry George’s Birthplace in 1957.

 Series One: Correspondence, speeches, published, unpublished, and reproduced works by Henry George (sorted by date)

 Series Two: Correspondence, speeches, published, unpublished, and reproduced works by Henry George, Jr. (sorted by date)

 Series Three: Correspondence, published, and unpublished works by Anna George De Mille (sorted by date)